Agustinm28/DnD-Simple-Engine/README.md

 ## 🔧 Setup:

-1. In the engine folder, go to the `assets/images/personalized` folder and create a folder with the name of your campaign, for example: `my-campaign`.
+1. Download de latest release.
+In the engine folder, go to the `assets/images/personalized` folder and create a folder with the name of your campaign, for example: `my-campaign`.

 2. Put the images you want to use in the folder you just created.